Woman with her head down on a laptop at her desk, exhausted by ADHD burnout

 What not to do

 Do not try to discipline your way out.
 Burnout is a capacity problem, not a willpower problem.
-More structure imposed on a depleted system accelerates the collapse.
+More structure imposed on a depleted system speeds up the collapse.

 Do not compare your output to your pre-burnout self.
 That baseline was already running on borrowed reserves.
 Aim for a sustainable level, not the old unsustainable one.